benklinton/liri-node-app/README.md

 # How On Earth Does it Work

 Liri is simple to use.
-In fact it was so simple that our beta testers of untrained walruses had a grasp on how to use it well before they were blasted off into the icy void of space.
+In fact it was so simple that our beta testers of untrained walruses had a grasp on how to use it well before they were set free into the wilds of our planets ever melting ice caps.
 Liri utilizes a command line interface, (that means more typing for you normal non nerdy people) the 3 main commands you must know to use Liri are:

     spotify-this-song